lxc0205/Hyper-CURD/README.md

 ### Training on IQA databases

-Training the baseline model on the LIVE Challenge Dataset.
+Training the baseline model on Datasets.

 ```
 python train.py